gfngfn/SATySFi/README.md

 ## Summary of SATySFi

-SATySFi is a new typesetting system (the name is supposed to be pronounced in the same way as the verb “satisfy” in English).
+*SATySFi* (pronounced in the same way as the verb “satisfy” in English) is a new typesetting system with a static type system.
 It consists mainly of two “layers” ― the text layer and the program layer.
 The former is for writing documents in LaTeX-like syntax.
-The latter, which has ML-like syntax, is for defining functions and commands with Hindley-Milner polymorphic static typing.
-It enables you to write documents semantically markuped with flexible commands of your own making.
+The latter, which has ML-like syntax, is for defining functions and commands.
+SATySFi enables you to write documents markuped with flexible commands of your own making.
+In addition, its informative type error reporting will be a good help to your writing.

 ## Install